Mass Vaccination Sites In Colorado Now Open To Walk-Ups: 'No More Excuses'

 “Most of the people who work in beauty or a restaurant are marginalized communities.
 They don’t have healthcare most of the time.
 A lot of them are self-employed so they can’t afford health insurance.
 But they still have to work.
 They’re just like all of us.
 They still have to make a living right?”

 “Next time I do another one, I might do eleven to seven.
-I probably could have after five o’clock could have gotten a thousand more people evacuated.”
+I probably could have after five o’clock could have gotten 1,000 more people evacuated.”